zulip/zulip/docs/development/remote.md

 #### Editing remotely

-##### Web-based IDE

-If you are relatively new to working on the command line, or just want to get started working quickly, we recommend web-based IDE [Codeanywhere][codeanywhere].

-To setup Codeanywhere for Zulip:

-1. Create a [Codeanywhere][codeanywhere] account and log in.
-2. Create a new **SFTP-SSH** project.
-Use *Public key* for authentication.
-3. Click **GET YOUR PUBLIC KEY** to get the new public key that Codeanywhere generates when you create a new project.
-Add this public key to `~/.ssh/authorized_keys` on your remote development instance.
-4. Once you've added the new public key to your remote development instance, click *CONNECT*.

-Now your workspace should look similar this:
-![Codeanywhere workspace][img-ca-workspace]
+There are a few good ways to edit code in your remote development
+environment:

+* With a command-line editor like vim or emacs run over SSH.
+* With a desktop GUI editor like VS Code or Atom and a plugin for syncing your changes to the remote server.
+* With a web-based IDE like CodeAnywhere.

+We document these options below; we recommend using whatever editor you prefer for development in general.

-##### Locally installed GUI editors
+##### Desktop GUI editors

-If you use [TextMate](https://macromates.com) or a similar GUI editor, tools like [rmate](https://github.com/textmate/rmate) that are designed to integrate that editor with remote development over SSH allow you to develop remotely from the comfort of your local machine.
+If you use [TextMate](https://macromates.com), Atom, VS Code, or a similar GUI editor, tools like [rmate](https://github.com/textmate/rmate) that are designed to integrate that editor with remote development over SSH allow you to develop remotely from the comfort of your local machine.

+Similar packages/extensions exist for other popular code editors as well; contributions of precise documentation for them are welcome!

 To setup [rmate](https://github.com/textmate/rmate) for VS Code:
 1. Install the extension